 We recommend that you offer discounts or rewards for students who refer friends and for new students who converted from a referral.

 Paid trials will continue to draw more qualified, serious leads to your school regardless of additional swag you give as a new member package.
 However, including a uniform, gloves, or another bonus adds to the idea that paid trial members are joining a niche community.
-Again, you’re aiming to further the feeling of emotional investment for paid trial members to convert them to full-time members after the trial period ends.
+Again, you’re aiming to further the feeling of emotional investment for paid trial members.
+In order to convert them to full-time members after the trial period ends.